newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 ## Part 1: Finding a Buffer Overflow

 The Filex protocol is the name of the proprietary protocol used on the USB Link port.
-All the Windows tools are actually using this Filex protocol through the USB Link, to configure the PowerVision.
-To do so, they have to use the PVLink.dll.
-We were looking for:
- - Read/writes
- - Error messages when fuzzing
- - Function/Message types: there are many available operations, we wanted to list all of them

-We made several captures on the USB Link while using the WinPV.exe tools, and noticed many file system read/write operations.
+The Windows tools shown in the previous part use the **PVLink.dll** shared library.
+It exposes several functions, and each one of them corresponds to a specific sequence of Filex messages.
+We can capture those Filex messages using [USBPcap](https://desowin.org/usbpcap/)

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/usbcapture.png)
 {: refdef}

-In the DLL *PVLink.dll*, we can list the functions used by the WinPV software:
+In the DLL *PVLink.dll*, we can list the functions responsible for sending those messages:

 {:refdef: style="text-align: center;"}